- Bitcoin Layer-2s are protocols built on top of the Bitcoin blockchain.

-- These protocols can solve other technical difficulties and provide additional functionalities to Bitcoin, such as enhancing programmability, improving privacy, or unlocking new utilities.
+- In addition, these protocols can solve other technical difficulties and provide functionalities to Bitcoin, such as enhancing programmability, improving privacy, or unlocking new utilities.

-- Major Bitcoin scaling solutions today include Lightning Network, Rootstock, Stacks, Liquid Network, and rollups (validity and sovereign).
+- Major Bitcoin scaling solutions today include the Lightning Network, Rootstock, Stacks, Liquid Network, and rollups.

-Bitcoin remains the most recognised and capitalised digital asset today, and it is seen as ‘digital gold’ for its store of value.
-The Bitcoin blockchain was initially designed as a secure and decentralised payment system, but its limitations prevent it from wide adoption as such.
+Bitcoin currently is the most recognised and capitalised digital asset, known as ‘digital gold’ for its qualities as a store of value.
+While the Bitcoin blockchain was initially designed as a secure and decentralised payment system, its limitations have prevented it from wider adoption so far.

-The Bitcoin network has a scalability problem and suffers from slow transaction speeds, low throughput, and rising transaction costs.
-Relative to other blockchains, it has a limited capacity to handle large amounts of transaction data within a set time frame.
-Bitcoin has an average block creation time of 10 minutes and average throughput of seven (7) transactions per second (tps) — a fraction of that of Visa, for example, or other blockchains like Solana.
+The Bitcoin network battles a scalability problem and suffers from slow transaction speeds, low throughput, and rising transaction costs.
+Compared to other blockchains, it has a limited capacity to handle large amounts of transaction data within a set time frame.
+Bitcoin has an average block creation time of 10 minutes and average throughput of seven transactions per second (tps) — a fraction of that of Visa, for example, or other blockchains like Solana.

 Meanwhile, the network congestion drives up fees for transactions.
 For reference, the average transaction fee for Bitcoin in 2016 was ~US$0.07.
-Today, this has significantly jumped to $31, with a record high of nearly $63 in April 2021.
+Currently, this has jumped to $31, with a record high of nearly $63 in April 2021.

-Additionally, due to its limited scripting language, Bitcoin does not support complex smart contract functionality like its contemporary, Ethereum.
+Additionally, due to its limited scripting language, Bitcoin does not support complex smart contract functionality like Ethereum does.
 Bitcoin’s base layer was not specifically designed to develop smart contracts and applications, as it was originally created as a peer-to-peer (P2P) digital payment system.
-Thus, functions for decentralised finance (DeFi) and non-fungible tokens (NFTs) have so far hardly been developed on the Bitcoin blockchain.
+In other words, functions for decentralised finance (DeFi) and non-fungible tokens (NFTs) have so far hardly been developed on the Bitcoin blockchain.

 What Are Bitcoin Layer-2s?

-Advantages of these Layer-2 solutions to Bitcoin can include:
+Advantages of these Layer-2 solutions to Bitcoin include:

 - Improved scalability by helping overcome Bitcoin’s limitations around transaction throughput, block confirmation time, and transaction costs.